lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Accordingly, this document defines an optional fragmentation/reassembly mechanism for LPWAN technologies to support the IPv6 MTU requirement.

 This document defines generic functionality and offers flexibility with regard to parameters settings and mechanism choices.
-Technology-specific settings and product-specific choices are expected to be grouped into Profiles specified in other documents.
+Technology-specific settings are expected to be grouped into Profiles specified in other documents.

 # Requirements Notation